DynamicRemo/ng-number-formatter/README.md

 # Angular Number Formatter

-Number Formatter for [Angular](http://angular.io); formats the number into human readable format when in Thousands, Millions and Billions.
+Number Formatter for [Angular](http://angular.io); Transforms the number into human readable format when in Thousands, Millions and Billions.
-* 307474 -> 307.5K
+* 37474 -> 37.5K
 * 1222130 -> 1.2M
 * 12414770 -> 12.4M
 * 19121364128 -> 19.1B